-Clarkston judge rules elderly driver to be tried in trooper dragging
+Judge rules elderly driver tried in trooper dragging

 Clarkston — A Waterford Township man was bound over Wednesday to stand trial in the August dragging death of a Michigan State trooper.